 The EBS measurement basis for cash and cash equivalents is fair value in line with US GAAP, which is approximated by amortised cost.
-This is a reasonable approximation due to the short-term nature of cash and cash equivalents and due to the low risk of counterparty default based on counterparty credit ratings.
+This is a reasonable approximation due to the short-term nature of cash and cash equivalents and due to the low risk of loss, based on the credit ratings of the relevant counterparties.